eastgenomics/Ploutos/README.md

 Webapp for tracking DNAnexus billing project.

 ## Configuration
-Credentials should be passed in a CREDENTIALS.json file This should be placed within Ploutos/Ploutos, within the same directory level as settings.py
+Credentials should be passed in a CREDENTIALS.json file.

+This should be placed within Ploutos/Ploutos, within the same directory level as settings.py.

 ```json
 {